"Call of Duty" co-creator Vince Zampella dies after crash on Los Angeles highway

 Zampella founded Respawn Entertainment in 2010 and was the former CEO of Infinity Ward, the studio that develops the "Call of Duty" franchise.

 "As one of the founders of Infinity Ward and Call of Duty, you will always have a special place in our history.
-Your legacy of creating iconic, lasting entertainment is immeasurable," said a statement from Infinity Ward.
+Your legacy of creating iconic, lasting entertainment is immeasurable," a statement from Infinity Ward said.

 Electronic Arts, which acquired Respawn Entertainment in 2017, shared a statement with CBS Los Angeles on Zampella's death.